Carla Amina Baghajati: Life

 Carla Siebrasse was born in Mainz-Mombach in West Germany (as it was known art that time).

 She grew up in an interdenominational Christian family.
 Her father was Protestant and her mother Catholic: her own upbringing was as a Protestant.
 She attended school locally, passing her "Abitur" (school final exam) as a pupil at the "Frauenlob-Gymnasium" (Catholic secondary school) in Mainz in 1985.
 In 1987 she moved to Vienna to study, completing a training in stagecraft at the (subsequently renamed) Vienna Conservatory, where she was taught by Elfriede Ott.
 She then embarked on a course in Comparative literature, Arabistics and History.

 As a child she read the compilation of Middle Eastern folk tales known as One Thousand and One Nights and became "fascinated by Islam".
 In 1989, with Salman Rushdie's Satanic Verses grabbing the headlines after Ayatollah Khomeini pronounced a fatwa against the author and his publishers, Siebrasse found herself driven by curiosity to a book shop in order to find out what all the fuss was about.
 Next to The Satanic Verses on the shelf in the shop was a translation of the Koran.
 Instead of the novel she had been intending to buy, she purchased the religious text.
 She read it in a week, later telling an interviewer that she found in it "many answers to her life-questions".
 She also found it "one of the most beautiful works of literature [she] had ever read".
 She still had not completed her degree course, and it appears unlikely that will.
-Later that year, however, she converted to Islam, taking as her new middle name Amina, in celebration of the mother of the Prophet Muhammad.
+Later that year, however, she converted to Islam, taking as her new middle name Amina, in celebration of the mother of the Islamic prophet Muhammad.
 In 1990 she married Tarafa Baghajati, a civil engineer, writer and anti-racism activist originally from Syria, who has lived in Vienna since 1986.
 The Baghajatis have four children.